Code-Institute-Submissions/ms1_d_r_plastering/README.md

 ### Cloning

-To run this code locally, you can clone this repository directly into the editor of your choice by following the steps below :
+To run this code locally, you can clone this repository directly into the editor of your choice by following the steps below:

-1. Open Terminal
+1. Open Terminal.
 2. Change the current working directory to the location when you want the cloned directory.
 3. Type the following into your Terminal:
     git clone https://github.com/jamie120/ms1_d_r_plastering.git